Usage & Budgets

 |---|---|---|---|

-| Budget Alert Triggered | Yes | Yes | A spend alert threshold was crossed. |
+| Token Cost Alert Triggered | Yes | Yes | A token-cost threshold was crossed. |

-| Budget Limit Triggered | Yes | Yes | A hard limit was hit and agents are being paused. |
+| Token Cost Limit Triggered | Yes | Yes | A hard limit was reached and matching runs are held. |

-| Cost Anomaly Detected | Yes | Yes | An agent run cost significantly exceeded its rolling average. |
+| Token Cost Anomaly Detected | Yes | Yes | A run's token cost significantly exceeded its rolling average. |

-| Weekly Spend Report | Yes | N/A | Email-only weekly cost summary. |
+| Weekly Token Cost Report | Yes | N/A | Email-only weekly token-cost summary. |

-| Monthly Spend Report | Yes | N/A | Email-only monthly cost summary. |
+| Monthly Token Cost Report | Yes | N/A | Email-only monthly token-cost summary. |